NoNo055/basic-keylogger/README.md

 - Logs keystrokes to a file `log.txt`.
 - Stops when `ESC` is pressed.
 - Written using the `pynput` library.
+- Run server.py and then key.py (you could edit the server😉)
 ## 🛡 Disclaimer
 The author is not responsible for any misuse.
 Only run this on your own system with permission.